KeckObservatory/Keck-ETC/README.md

     ├── gui_instructions.txt
     └── mouseover_text.json
 ```
-To change the tooltip associated with any input, edit `mouseover_text.json` and add a key-value pair, following the format
+To change the tooltip associated with any input in the GUI, edit `mouseover_text.json` and add a key-value pair following the format
 ```
     "INPUT ELEMENT ID": "Message to be displayed on mouseover of information icon"
 ```